Skip to content

 Phase 1 — Single-chip correctness

-Data-parallel multi-chip (replica per chip, embarrassingly parallel) falls out of Phase 1 automatically.
-No new code beyond a worker loop.
+Data-parallel multi-chip (replica per chip, embarrassingly parallel) falls out of Phase 1 automatically — no new code beyond a worker loop.

 Phase 2 — Precision and numerical validation

-Phase 3 — Single-chip performance
+Phase 3 — Single-chip performance + randomized NLA flagship

 Phase 4 — Model-parallel multi-chip

-Phase 5 — Generation-specific optimization
+Phase 5 — Generation-specific optimization + research

 Where each library is today